 So, we know that yellow in the human body is not a sign of strength.
 Yellow teeth may represent the first stage of decay.
 Yellow in the body may also represent jaundice and bitterness (Job 16:13; Acts 8:23)

-But variations of the word yellow, sometimes with the connotation of gold are found throughout.
-Here are a few verses which illustrate this:
+But variations of the word yellow, sometimes with the connotation of gold, are found throughout.
+Here are a few verses that illustrate this:

 Here’s a quick overview:

 When dreaming of the color amber the bible describes this color as being fire, which represents God’s glory, the brilliance of His presence and His judgments.
 This dream may also be indicating that the dreamer or someone in the dream is receiving a visitation from the Lord.

 Dreams with positive connotations about the color yellow

 This color in a dream could represent the fire of God revealing Himself in a more intimate and personal way.
 The bible also illustrates amber as being the color of fire that consumes or devours but will not burn.
 (For our God is a consuming fire.)

 (Ezekiel 1:4; 1:27-28; 8:2; II Corinthians 4:6, Revelation 21:23; Hebrews 12:29)